klaytn/klaytn-docs/docs/getting-started/hardhat/hardhat.md

 **test/** – this folder contains all unit tests that test your smart contract.

-**hardhat.config.ts** – this file contains configurations important for the work of Hardhat and the deployment of the soul-bound token.
+**hardhat.config.js** – this file contains configurations important for the work of Hardhat and the deployment of the soul-bound token.

 **Step 5**: Create a .env file